-For dedicated service in the educational program of The American Lutheran Church and representative of the ideals of Waldorf College.
+For dedicated service in the educational program of The American Lutheran Church and representative of the ideals of Waldorf University.

 Col. Clifford Sheldon ‘27

-For earnest effort in behalf of country and calling and representative of the ideals of Waldorf College.
+For earnest effort in behalf of country and calling and representative of the ideals of Waldorf University.

 Dr. Oswald Thorson ‘32

 For outstanding accomplishment in architecture, leadership in community development, and fidelity to Christian convictions.

 For outstanding service in government administration and finance at the national and international level and fidelity to Christian convictions.

 Dr. Grace Erdahl Mickelson ‘45